marianidchenko/ReactTwitter/README.md

 This application demo is a twitter-like social media application

-# Important: the code would require a firebase-config file to run locally, since it's not uploaded you can find it hosted here https://tweeter-4742e.web.app/
+# Note: the code would require a firebase-config file to run locally, since it's not uploaded you can find it hosted here https://tweeter-4742e.web.app/

 ## Features